Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that this concert was part of a tour with the violinist, Teresina Tua.
+Notes: This concert was the first part of a tour with the violinist, Teresina Tua.
 Satina cites Apetian, p.
 126, for the details of cities played on this tour.
-Rachmaninoff left the tour, according to Satina, in Smolensk on 24 November, and the entry for that concert lists the further cities that were originally scheduled on the tour.
-The works performed with Tua have not been noted by Satina.
+Rachmaninoff left the tour, according to Satina, in Smolensk on 24 November, and the Diary entry for that concert lists the further cities that were originally scheduled on the tour.
+The works performed with Tua have not been noted by Satina, although Martyn indicates that Beethoven's Kreutzer Sonata, and pieces by Vieuxtemps and Sarasate were played (p.
+373).
+Martyn notes further solo piano pieces by Chopin, Liszt, Rubinstein and Arensky, while Keldysh (p.
+95) provides further details.
+The order of the program (both solo and chamber works) is not known.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 9 1895 (Julian calendar)